 Citizens for Responsible Government

-Dennis Michael Lynch—Is coming to Decatur, Tuesday September 24, 2013 at 7:00PM at The Decatur Club.
+Dennis Michael Lynch—Tuesday September 24, 2013 at 7:00PM at The Decatur Club.
 Lynch has produced two documentary films about immigration—They Come to America and The Come to America II: The Cost of Amnesty.
 Lynch has appeared on several Fox News programs, including Huckabee and a special report on July 4th with Sean Hannity discussing the immigration problem.
 He has also been a guest on the Glenn Beck Show.
+This was a ticketed event.
+Attendees received DVD copies of both Lynch films.

 For more information, visit: www.theycometoamerica.com